janisgp/go_with_the_flows/README.md

 # Mixtures of Normalizing Flows for Point Cloud Generation and Reconstruction
-This is the official implementation of [Go with the Flows: Mixtures of Normalizing Flows for Point Cloud Generation and Reconstruction](https://arxiv.org/abs/2106.03135)
+This is the official implementation of [Go with the Flows: Mixtures of Normalizing Flows for Point Cloud Generation and Reconstruction](https://arxiv.org/abs/2106.03135).

+This repository is based on the official implementation of [Discrete Point Flow](https://github.com/Regenerator/dpf-nets).

 # Environment